Though our building remains closed to visitors, the MHS is open for business! Learn more about our online offerings and latest updates.[[ ]]

 Applicants are encouraged to contact the MHS Assistant Director of Research, Katy Morris (firstname.lastname@example.org) with any additional questions or concerns.

 The Massachusetts Historical Society and the Boston Athenaeum will award one Suzanne and Caleb Loring Fellowship on the Civil War, Its Origins, and Consequences annually.
-The recipient will conduct research for at least four weeks at each institution.
+The recipient will conduct research for at least four weeks at each institution between 1 July 2022, and 30 June 2023.
 The Athenaeum’s Civil War collections are anchored by its holdings of Confederate states imprints, the largest in the nation, consisting of books, maps, broadsides, sheet music, government documental publications, and other materials organized according to the Parrish & Willingham bibliography.
 The Society’s manuscript holdings on the Civil War are particularly strong.
 They include, for instance, diaries, photographs, correspondence from the battlefield and the home front, papers of political leaders, materials on black regiments raised in Massachusetts, and extensive holdings on the U.S. Sanitary Commission.
 The Athenaeum and the Society are especially interested in projects for which both repositories’ resources are vital.
 The fellowship carries a stipend of $4,000.
 Each institution will automatically refer unsuccessful proposals to its short-term fellowship competition.

-A project proposal approximately 1,000 words in length.
+A short project description approximately 100 words in length.

 Applications must be submitted by 11:59 PM EST on 15 February 2022.